 Response object returned by the

-fetch() method contains the information about the request and the response of the network request including headers, status code, and status message.
+fetch() method contains the information about the request and the response of the network request, including headers, status codes, and status messages.

 Response object provides several methods to access the response body like

 text() method to get the response as an HTML string.

 Here is an example that downloads the Google homepage as an HTML string and prints it on the console:

 fetch('https://www.google.com') .then(res => res.text()) .then(res => console.log(res)) .catch(err => console.error(err))